 Three courses in Jewish history or social science, at least one of which must deal with the experience of Jews in America.
 Students are strongly encouraged to take at least one course offered by the History department.
 Courses fulfilling the American requirement are indicated with a footnote.
 Depending on the semester, select topics courses may also fulfill the American requirement.

 Course fulfills the American requirement.

 The major includes a language requirement of Hebrew proficiency equal to four semesters of Modern Hebrew.
-These first four semesters of Hebrew do not count toward the 31 credits for the major.
-The Center for Jewish Studies, 4223 Mosse Humanities Building, administers placement examinations.
+These first four semesters of Hebrew do not count toward the 34 credits for the major.
+Please contact the undergraduate advisor (email@example.com) for individual consultation about enrollment if you have prior language experience in Hebrew.
 The following courses satisfy the language requirement:1

-1The language requirement can also be fulfilled by placing out of HEBR-MOD 202.
-In this case, based on which course they place into, students will take two of the following Hebrew text requirements: HEBR-MOD/JEWISH 301, HEBR-MOD/JEWISH 302, HEBR-MOD/JEWISH 401, HEBR-MOD/JEWISH 402.
+1The language requirement can also be fulfilled if students with prior experience in Hebrew Language are advised to enroll in a course higher than HEBR-MOD 202.
+In this case, based on which course they are advised to take, students will take two of the following Hebrew text requirements: HEBR-MOD 301, HEBR-MOD 302, HEBR-MOD 401, HEBR-MOD 402.

 Major in Jewish Studies: Concentration in Modern Hebrew Language, Literature, and Israeli Culture

 Students majoring in Jewish studies may choose to focus their Jewish studies coursework on Modern Hebrew literature and the culture, history, and politics of Israel.
 This concentration follows the general requirements of the Jewish studies major, with the following modifications: